Cushion Mountain Climb

 Fill a cardboard box with soft toys and let your early walker push it across the room — a walking support that builds confidence and strength.

-A gentle chasing game where parent and toddler take turns pursuing each other.
+A gentle chase and catch game — parent and toddler take turns pursuing each other, indoors or outdoors.

 Blow bubbles outdoors and let your early walker chase, pop, and reach for them — combining walking practice with whole-body coordination.